crabmandable/zxorm/README.md

 library, however it is not a true ORM, and requires code generation, or manually writing a lot of boilerplate.

-I wanted to write something that is simple to integrate, and easy to start using, that is totally agnostic to how the `Object` in the `ORM` is written.
+I wanted to write something that is simple to integrate, easy to start using, and totally agnostic to how the `Object` in the `ORM` is written.